Child beauty pageant: Types

-While most beauty pageants cater strictly to girls, there are a growing number that include boys as well.
+While most beauty pageants cater strictly to girls, there is a growing number that includes boys as well.
 Often, age divisions for boys run through age 6 with very few going beyond that due to lack of participation and public perception.
 Age divisions will often have names such as "Baby Miss", "Petite Miss", "Little Miss" and more.
 Age divisions are generally broken as follows: 0–11 months, 12–23 months, 1–3 years, 4–6 years, 7–9 years, 10–12 years, 13–15 years, and 16–18 years.
 For boys, sometimes two age divisions would be merged such as 0–3 years, 4–6 years, etc.

 Depending on which type of pageant system is entered, contestants will spend about two hours or less in the actual competition.
 Typically, pageants have a guideline of "no more than one and a half minutes on stage" per child for beauty or formalwear and other modeling-based events.
-Talent usually is limited to two minutes or less with the rare exception allowing two and a half to three minutes.
+Talent usually is limited to two minutes or less with the rare exception of allowing two and a half to three minutes.

-In glitz pageants, it is expected that girls will have different "routines" for every segment of competition.
-Routines are composed of different movements sometimes described as "sassy walk" and "pretty feet" and more.
-Facial expressions can include liberal amounts of "duckface".
-This style of modelling is often referred to as "pro-am modeling".
-Big hair (including fake hair), flawless makeup, spray tans, flippers (fake teeth), and nail extensions are also expected of contestants.
-Glitz pageants may best be described as "anything goes".

 In contrast, natural pageants have fairly strict guidelines regarding clothing, makeup, hair extensions, etc. Programs such as National American Miss forbid any makeup other than non-shiny lipgloss and mascara for girls on stage.
 This modeling style is often referred to as "Miss America-style".
 Some pageants have a prescribed set of movements while others allow a little more latitude in how girls will use the stage or runway.